ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt5-disqus.md

 ![disqus-platform](/images/disqus-platform.png){.img-center}

-- Skip the installation step, goto the bottom of the page and click `Configure`.
+- Skip the installation step, go to the bottom of the page, and click `Configure`.

 ![disqus-config](/images/disqus-config.png){.img-center}

-- Add the website name (the github page link or the custom domain if you have it linked) as shown below.
+- Add the website name (the GitHub page link or the custom domain if you have it linked) as shown below.

 ![disqus-finalconfig](/images/disqus-finalconfig.png){.img-center}

 - Go to `Edit Settings` and click `General`.
-There, you can see your disqus website shortname in the `Shortname` field.
+There, you can see your Disqus website shortname in the `Shortname` field.
 Copy that name.

 ![disqus-editsettings](/images/disqus-editsettings.png){.img-center}